 What makes your house feel happy?

 P.S.
 That happy coat rack at the top of the post is from Mary Kay Andrews’ Tybee beach house, which I just looove.
 You can see the rest of those photos here.
-(Don’t know the source of the cottage photo, though.)
+The last photo is the Gardener’s Cottage at Glenveagh National Park.

 For more information, check out another post I wrote about Barbara Corcoran: The 5 Things That Sell Houses Faster Now.